-So we created Strong Sense of Place — a podcast, web site, and Instagram dedicated to literary travel and the books we love.
+So we created Strong Sense of Place — a podcast and web site dedicated to literary travel and the books we love.

 We love all kinds of books!
 Literature, mysteries and thrillers, magical realism, fantasy, nonfiction, biographies, graphic novels, history, historical fiction, picture books, photography, adventure, short story collections, and poetry — so long as they take us somewhere new with a strong sense of place.
 We want to see the sights, hear the sounds, smell the smells, and taste the food of other places and times, alongside compelling characters and gripping stories.

 We also crave literary travel that lets us explore musty old bookshops and libraries with tall ceilings… museums dedicated to long-dead authors and book festivals that celebrate up-and-comers… cafés where you might write your own masterpiece or just settle back with a favorite read and a piece of cake.

 Our site features articles, book recommendations, essays, and photos that celebrate books and destinations around the world.
 Each week, we also publish:

 In each episode of our podcast, we explore one destination through the pages of five books we love.
 Our podcasts are released every other Monday, and each season, we’ll take you to 12 different destinations around the world.